makerdao/community/governance/polls/templates/Generic/$GenericIRV - $date_MONTH_DD,_YYYY.md

 ## Resources

-If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.
+If you are new to voting in the Sky Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.

-Additional information about the Governance process can be found in the [Maker Operational Manual](https://manual.makerdao.com).
+Additional information about the Governance process can be found in the [Operational Manual](https://manual.makerdao.com).

-To add current and upcoming votes to your calendar, please see the [MakerDAO Governance Calendar](https://manual.makerdao.com/makerdao/calendars/governance-calendar).
+To add current and upcoming votes to your calendar, please see the [Governance Calendar](https://manual.makerdao.com/makerdao/calendars/governance-calendar).